A Practical Guide For Getting Through Panic Attacks

 • Fear of other people seeing your panic attack in public

 When someone experiences a panic attack in a particular place, like a train station or grocery store, they may avoid going there again to prevent more panic attacks.
-The repeated decision to avoid places where one has had a panic attack may develop into agoraphobia.
+The repeated decision to avoid places where one has had a panic attack may develop into agoraphobia, a separate mental health condition.

 Getty/AnnaStills

 Through years of research, mental health professionals have learned how to treat panic attacks.
 Panic attacks are highly treatable and not life-threatening.
 By understanding this fact, you may be able to reduce feelings of panic when you feel them arising.
-However, in the short term, you can use a few strategies to regulate yourself.
-After identifying which coping strategies and treatments work for you, you can learn how to potentially prevent these episodes from occurring.
+However, in the short term, you can use a few strategies designed to reduce stress and begin to calm yourself.
+After identifying which coping strategies and treatments work for you, you may learn how to potentially prevent these episodes from occurring.

 Once you recognize you're having a panic attack, have a few sips of water.
 Drinking water relieves dry mouth and can help support your body's return to homeostasis by stimulating your parasympathetic nervous system.
 Additionally, putting cool or chilly foods or drinks in your mouth may ground you in the present moment.